arogozhnikov/arogozhnikov.github.io/_posts/2023-12-30-fastest-autograd.markdown

 Run-time for 10k ops and 10k iterations: **312 seconds**.

-Expectably not fast.
+Expectedly not fast.
 But compared to previous candidates, that's actually quite competitive!

 ### Let's autograd in python, again